BozhidarMindov/Image_Color_Analyzer/README.md

 - **Color Analysis Page**

-    When you upload an image and its gets analyzed, you will see the following screen (image on the left, analysis results on the right):
+    When you upload an image and its gets analyzed, you will see the following screen:
     ![img_3.png](md_images/img_3.png)
+    The uploaded image is on the left, the analysis results are on the right.

 - **Color Analyses Page**

     Here you can see the analyses you have made previously:
     ![img_4.png](md_images/img_4.png)
-    Here, you can view details of analyses and also delete unneeded ones.
+    You can view details of analyses and also delete unneeded ones.

 - **User Information Page**